TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 32/Ezekiel 32.3.md

 ---

-Thus saith the Lord Jehovah: I will spread out my net upon thee with a company of many peoples; and they shall bring thee up in my net.
+Thus says the Lord Yahweh: I will spread out my net on you with a company of many peoples; and they shall bring you up in my net.